idseefeld/Our-Umbraco-DictionaryLocalizer/README.md

 In Back-Office section Translations add items: nameLabel, emailLabel, nameRequired, emailInvalid etc.

-## Umbraco version 10.x issue

-For version 10.1+ the localizer will only in conjunction work for ModelsBuilder generated models.
-Otherwise the `[Dislpay(Name = "#nameLabel")]` translations will not work.
-This issue seems to be fixed in version 11.
-Version 10.0.0 and 10.0.1 do not handle `[Dislpay(Name = "#nameLabel")]` at all.
-But as a work-a-round you can use dictionary items directly in tag helpers.
+## Demo Website

-You find two projects `Umbraco10.Website` (version 10.4.0) and `Umbraco11.Website` (version 11.1.0) showing a simple form in two languages.
+You find a project `Umbraco13.Website` (version 13.9.2) showing a simple form in two languages.
 Open solution `OurDictionaryLocalizerWebiste.sln`, select one .Website and run Debug command.
 The interesting part is in `Models\ContactFormModel.cs`.

+When you follow the unattended install as it is configured in appsettings.json, the package will be installed automatically.

-Back-Office login: `dirk.seefeld@idseefeld.de` and `Test!23456`
+**Back-Office login: `admin@example.com` and `1234567890`**

+After installition go to settings section open uSync dasboard and install all.

 ## Runtime optimization